relab/optilog_artifacts/overhead/README.md

 sudo apt install python3
 ```

-To generate the results from the experiment output
+To generate the results from the experiment output:

 ```sh
 python3 senddata.py output_data
 ```

 This script generates the average proposal size in the experiment.
 Repeat the experiment for other configurations.
+Each experiment consumes 1.5MB of disk space on the controller node and negligible disk space is taken on other nodes in the cluster at `/tmp/`.

-Sample data from the experiments is [here](overhead_data.tgz)
+Sample data from the experiments is [here](overhead_data.tgz).